Neural SLAM: Learning to Explore with External Memory

 \subsection{Experimental Setup}

 We first test our algorithm in simulated grid world environments.
+Here the agent moves in simplified dynamics, exploring grid environments with discrete actions like turning \ang{90} or moving forward to a neighboring grid.
+Considering a differential drive sweeping robot with a common size of $30\times30\si{\centi\metre}^2$, testing our algorithm in grid worlds of sizes up to $16\times16$ could be seen as the sweeping robot covering rooms of size $4.8\times4.8\si{\metre}^2$.

-We use a curriculum learning strategy to train agents to explore randomly generated environments ranging in size $8\times8$ to $12\times12$ (we ensure all the free grids are connected together when generating environments).
+We use a curriculum learning strategy to train agents to explore randomly generated environments ranging from size $8\times8$ to $12\times12$.
+We ensure all the free grids are connected in each generated environment, several sample environments are shown in Fig.\ref{fig:maps}.
 At the beginning of each episode, the agent is randomly placed in a randomly generated grid world during both training and evaluation.
-It has a sensing area of size $3\times5$ (we note that this simulated laser sensor cannot see through walls nor across sharp angles) as is shown in Fig. \ref{fig:demo}.

-The agent can take an action out of \{$0: \text{Stand still}$, $1: \text{Turn Left}$, $2: \text{Turn Right}$, $3: \text{Go Straight}$\}.
-It receives a reward of $-0.04$ for each step it takes before completing the exploration task, $-0.96$ for colliding with obstacles, and $10.$ for the completion of an exploration.
+It has a sensing area of size $3\times5$ (we note that this simulated laser sensor cannot see through walls nor across sharp angles), which is shown as a red bounding box in Fig.\ref{fig:demo}.
+The goal of the agent is to clear up all accessible unexplored areas, meaning those grey grids that are not blocked by the black grids which represent obstacles.
+At every time step, the agent can take an action out of $\{ 0\text{: stand still}, 1\text{: } $ $ \text{turn left by} \ang{90}, 2\text{: turn right by} \ang{90}, 3\text{: go forward by} 1 \text{grid}\} $.
+It will receive a reward of $-0.04$ for each step it takes before completing the exploration task, $-0.96$ for colliding with obstacles, and $10$ for completing the coverage of the environment.